Variable coherence model for free-electron laser pulses: Statistical Analyses

 For all of the results presented thus far, we have divided our discussion of the sub-pulse properties between the time and frequency domains.
 In doing so, we have treated the individual VCM pulses as being unconcerned with their counterparts in either domain, thereby ignoring any potential correlations between them.
 We now shift our focus to investigate the extent to which these correlations exist.

-Figure~\ref{fig:JointHistoNum_flash} shows a series of joint probability distributions that describe the likelihood of generating a FLASH pulse with a particular number of sub-pulses in both the time and frequency domains.
-In the zero coherence width case of panel~(a), we observe a weak, positive correlation between time and frequency, with the most likely number of sub-pulses being 4 in both domains--consistent with our findings in figure~\ref{fig:NumStats}.
-Also, we observe that there is a slightly increased likelihood of generating more sub-pulses in the frequency domain than the time domain.
+Figure~\ref{fig:JointHistoFlash} (a-d) shows a series of joint probability distributions that describe the likelihood of simulating a FLASH pulse with a particular number of sub-pulses in both the time and frequency domains.
+In the zero coherence width case of panel~(a), we observe a weak, positive correlation between time and frequency, with the most likely number of sub-pulses being 4 in both domains -- consistent with our findings in figure~\ref{fig:IntensityNumberStats} (g,h).
+Importantly, the large spread in the joint sub-pulse-number probability distribution suggest that there is little correlation, if any, between the sub-pulses in the two domains.
+We attribute the slightly increased likelihood of generating more sub-pulses in the frequency domain than the time domain to our choices of a slightly higher prominence criterion in time in our sub-pulse detection -- see Sec.~\ref{sec:Methods:Sub-pulse_detection}.
 As the coherence width is increased towards the bandwidth in panels~(b-c), we see that the distribution begins to narrow along the main diagonal, indicating increasing correlation strength.
-Comparing the four panels, we also see that larger coherence widths result in fewer sub-pulses within both domains, which is again consistent with the results of figure~\ref{fig:NumStats}.
+Comparing the four panels, we also see that larger coherence widths result in fewer sub-pulses within both domains, which is again consistent with the results of figure~\ref{fig:IntensityNumberStats}.
 Put together, these results demonstrate that the number of sub-pulses in the time and frequency domains is mildly correlated for the FLASH parameters, particularly for small coherence widths.
-We observe qualitatively similar trends for the LCLS-I and LCLS-II parameters, with analogous joint probability distributions to figure~\ref{fig:NumStats} shown in appendix~\ref{more_stats}.
-Notably, for the LCLS-I parameters, we find a much more considerable bias towards the frequency domain, indicating a strong likelihood that a pulse will have more sub-pulses in the frequency domain than in the time domain.
+We observe qualitatively similar trends in our simulations with the LCLS-I and LCLS-II parameters, with analogous joint probability distributions to figure~\ref{fig:JointHistoFlash} shown in the supplemental document.
 For LCLS-II, the joint probability distribution is nearly symmetric and already concentrated towards mostly one or two sub-pulses in both the time and frequency domains, reflecting the reduced duration of pulses with respect to the average bandwidth.